 Your personal approach results in picking an investment strategy that reflects what you care about - like picking a recipe for your favorite cake.

 Before you sort through the recipes though, you should review some underlying issues such as investment basics, personal considerations and performance expectations.

 Once you have reviewed the underlying issues, begin with investing styles.
 Each described style includes one or more investing strategies to illustrate the approach and some recommended reading for a more in-depth evaluation.
 The result will be a personal stock investment strategy.

 Finalizing your strategy will also define your data requirements.
 The data you need may limit which tools you can use.

 Then pick a screener.
 The best stock screener for you will need to meet both your personal investing criteria and your budget.

-on this site should be a starting point for developing a style that works for you.
+Even if you are new to investing and trading, the information on this site should be a starting point for developing a style that works for you.

 There is no way I can or will provide investment or trading advice.
 Tools and how to use them, yes; how to invest, no.

 If you have any questions (or corrections) or comments on topics related to this site please contact me.